News from our work

 March 2024

 Allamano Special School, located 130 km north of the capital Nairobi, is a public institution and – like most public schools in rural areas of Kenya – is struggling with major financial difficulties.
 However, thanks to the far-sighted leadership of the Management Board, Allamano has initiated sustainability projects to ensure the facility’s continued operation.
 One of these is the plan to make the school’s power supply safer and cheaper by installing a solar system.
-Thanks to a donation from the Mathilde-Eller-Schule in Munich – a special needs center with a focus on mental development – this plan can now become a reality.

 February 2024